Arman0701/snake-game/README.md

 This is a classic Snake game implemented in JavaScript.
 The project features modular code, customizable settings, and a simple web interface for playing the game.

+## What's new?

+###### Do you want to see the difference in the code level?
+[Click here!](https://github.com/Arman0701/snake-game/pull/1/commits/cac57b54dee1bc0834caaf849382f8d804d1ec10)

+#### Upgrades list:

+- Convenient coordinates calculation.
+- One variable - one state - one action approach.
+- Flatten, appropriate code.
+- Dynamic code improvement.
+- Critical bug-fixes.

 ## Features

 - Playable Snake game in the browser